Technology Challenges in Air Traffic Management Competition

 2. Evaluation of proposed solutions

-Finalists will present their proposed solutions before the Jury.
+The finalists will present their proposed solutions to the Jury.

 4. Selection, notification and acceptance of the challenge

-The Jury will notify the winning research group.
+The Jury will inform the winning research groups.

-From the date of acceptance of the challenge, the winning research group will sign a research agreement to begin the work, which will last 18 months.
+From the date of acceptance of the challenge, each winning research group will sign a research agreement to begin work that will last 18 months.

-The winning research group will sign a research agreement for a period of 18 months and will have at its disposal an amount of 60.000 €, of which 40.000 € will be delivered in 2023 as an early installment and 20.000 € in 2024 after the end of the activities.
+The winning research groups will sign a research agreement with a duration of 18 months, having at their disposal an amount of 60,000 €, of which 40,000 € will be delivered in the year 2026 as an advance payment and 20,000 € in the year 2027 after the closing of the activities.

 The objective is to develop the proposed solution to demonstrate its suitability and technical and economic feasibility.